ideacrew/medicaid_gateway/hugo/content/docs/account_transfer_protocol/_index.md

 Not all client Exchanges implement all portions of the ATP workflow, and some do so differently.

 Available is the [Business Service Definition](../../atp/acct-trnsfr-bsns-serv-def.pdf).
-This is the most current version of the document of which we are aware.
+This is the most current version of which we are aware.